ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Slider Component added and shades of colors has also been made responsive to slider.

 **Thoughts:** Learnt about different new comopnents like slider component and chroma library to manipulate with colors.

+### Day 29: June 4th, 2020

+**Today's Progress**: Select Component was added and value change from hex, rgb and rgba was added.
+Snackbar was also added to notify value change.

+**Thoughts:** Material UI was used for these components.
+It is a beautiful tool which contains in-built nicely styled components.